maglore9900/personal_Ollama_FAQ/README.md

 LLM parameters are numerical values that control how a Large Language Model (LLM) processes and generates text.

 They are learned during training and adjusted to help the model understand language.

+More is technically better, but in a lot of cases the extra accuracy is not really usable.

 ## 7) What is Quantization?